Welcome to today's edition of the Rush 24-7 podcast.

 And these are the same kind of people we've just put in charge of much of the federal government.

-Don just says maybe they need Allen Brothers.
+Dawn just said maybe they need Allen Brothers.

-You think you think that the One World Cafe serves beef?
+You think that the One World Cafe serves beef?

-No, what but do you think that people would actually go out and I just if they did, if these guys, if the one world cafe would but how they this is just I don't know that I want one Allen Brothers anywhere near this place, to tell you the truth.
+But do you think that people would actually go out and I just if they did if these guys at the One World Cafe would how they did this is just I don't know that I want one Allen Brothers anywhere near this place to tell you the truth.

 I love Allen Brothers too much.

-I I don't want Allen Brothers to get their reputation that stinks.
+I don't want Allen Brothers to get their reputation.

 And certainly you don't want to sell it to a non-profit one world cafe, a non-profit restaurant.